 - 8.13 will be enforced as follows.
 If an illegality is noted, as long as no legal die/dice roll has occurred, then the offending player can start over and even activate a completely different Area.
 However, if a legal die/dice roll HAS occurred, the offending player must proceed with his move up to the point of the illegality and then complete his move as best as he can.
 But, as 8.13 states, the offended player can always accept the results of an illegal move.

 End of Your Turn: You should make it clear to your opponent when your turn has ended.
 Again, according to 8.13, once your opponent has moved one of his units, or a die has been rolled, it is not possible to change any part of your move.
 In some cases, it will be obvious that an impulse has ended, such as a naval or air bombardment.
 However, in cases where there happen to be multiple fresh units in the activated area, it may not be obvious to your opponent that you have ended your move; so please try to do this in the interest of faster play.
 This may also come into play if you have experienced a very adverse die roll (of course, in actual play this hardly ever happens) and are contemplating using the Advantage.
 If you have a quick response opponent, you may wish to indicate to him that you are considering using the Advantage before he can fire off a move to you and that you need a little time.

 Internet Dice Rollers: It is permissible to use the honor system to roll dice, use playing cards, or use chits to decide random events as long as your opponent agrees.
 Most will want to use one of the internet dice rollers.
 Among those available are ACTS.
+ACTS will be the default dice roller if players cannot agree on an alternative.
 One advantage of using this site (which is free) is that it sends an email of every activity to both players and also keeps a log of all those activities.
 Even if you are using a computer aide, this can be handy if there is a question about a previous move or dice roll.